Overwhelmed with Joy

-The wise men in today’s gospel had a deep longing.
-They must have had a deep longing, otherwise why undertake such a long and arduous journey through the desert.
+The magi in today’s gospel had a deep longing.
+They must have had a deep longing, otherwise why undertake such a long and arduous journey through the desert?
 They were seekers, and they saw something in the night skies that inspired them to set off on their quest.
 “Where is the child who has been born king of the Jews?
 For we observed his star at its rising, and have come to pay him homage?”

 It’s a strange story, this story of great longing.
-Wise men, who naively ask the King of the Jews about the child who has been born king of the Jews.
-Do you see the problem here?
-This is the same ruthless King Herod who put his own children to death to avoid any risk of premature succession.
-He will not respond well to the question of the wise men.
-Strange too is the behaviour of the star, which goes ahead of the wise men to Bethlehem and then stops over the place where the child was.
+Wise ones, who naively ask the King of the Jews about the child who has been born king of the Jews.
+Did they not know anything about the local politics?
+This is the same King Herod who put three of his own children to death to avoid any risk of premature succession.
+He will not respond well to the suggestion of a new king.
+Strange too is the behaviour of the star, which goes ahead of the wise ones to Bethlehem and then stops over the place where the child was.
 Stars don’t normally do that.
-And the wise men, who had journeyed long and far, not quite sure of what they would find, not quite sure of where they were going, when they saw that the star had stopped, they were overwhelmed with joy.
+And the wise ones, who had journeyed long and far, not quite sure of what they would find, not quite sure of where they were going, when they saw that the star had stopped, they were overwhelmed with joy.
 On entering the house, they saw the child with Mary his mother, and they knelt down and paid him homage.
 And I expect that Mary and Joseph found all of this a bit strange!

 Our stories of longing are often strange stories.
+Our stories of longing are often sacred stories.
 Our deepest yearnings tap into something that we don’t fully understand.
 On the Camino de Santiago, it’s a common experience for pilgrims to burst into tears of joy when they finally arrive at the Cathedral of St. James, the end point of the journey.
 At one level we understand why.
 It is the end of a journey, the culmination of months of effort and determination.
-Sometimes we have a good idea of what it is we’re longing for.
+Sometimes we know why we journey.
 Expectant parents long for the birth of their child.
 Pilgrims long to arrive at their destination.
-Wise men from the east long to see the child that has been born king of the Jews.
+Wise ones from the east long to see the child that has been born king of the Jews.